Digital Rebel

 Here's the thing about running a one-person shop: the math doesn't work.

 When I'm on a client project, I'm on it.
 I can keep posting on social for two, maybe three weeks.
-After that, sales stuff just doesn't happen.
+After that, sales stuff just stops happening.
 There's no time.
 The client always wins.

-And it all feels fine — until the project ends.
+It all feels fine until the project ends.
 Then I look up and my channels have gone quiet, the pipeline is empty, and I'm starting from zero.
 My projects tend to be long, so by the time one wraps up, the silence has been piling up for months.

-So the problem isn't really "can AI help me write posts."
-It's that one person can't do both sides at once, and I kept falling off the same cliff every time.
+So the problem isn't "can AI help me write posts."
+It's that delivery and pipeline can't both run on one calendar, and I kept falling off the same cliff every time a project ended.

 The Goal